Battle of Kings Mountain

-The Battle of Kings Mountain was a military engagement between Patriot and Loyalist militias in South Carolina during the Southern Campaign of the American Revolutionary War, resulting in a decisive victory for the Patriots.
+The Battle of Kings Mountain was a military engagement between Patriot and Loyalist militias in South Carolina during the southern campaign of the American Revolutionary War, resulting in a decisive victory for the Patriots.
 The battle took place on October 7, 1780, 9 mi south of the present-day town of Kings Mountain, North Carolina.
-In what is now rural Cherokee County, South Carolina, the Patriot militia defeated the Loyalist militia commanded by British Major Patrick Ferguson of the 71st Foot.
+In what is now rural Cherokee County, South Carolina, the Patriot militia defeated the Loyalist militia commanded by British Major Patrick Ferguson of the 71st Regiment of Foot.
 The battle has been described as "the war's largest all-American fight".

 Ferguson had arrived in North Carolina in early September 1780 to recruit troops for the Loyalist militia and protect the flank of Lord Cornwallis's main force.
 Ferguson challenged Patriot militias to lay down their arms or suffer the consequences.
-In response, the Patriot militias led by Benjamin Cleveland, James Johnston, William Campbell, John Sevier, Joseph McDowell and Isaac Shelby rallied to attack Ferguson and his forces.
+In response, the Patriot militias led by Benjamin Cleveland, James Johnston, William Campbell, John Sevier, Joseph McDowell, and Isaac Shelby rallied to attack Ferguson and his forces.
 Receiving intelligence on the oncoming attack, Ferguson decided to retreat to the safety of Lord Cornwallis's army.
 However, the Patriots caught up with the Loyalists at Kings Mountain near the border with South Carolina.

 Achieving a complete surprise, the Patriot militiamen attacked and surrounded the Loyalists, inflicting severe casualties.
-After an hour of battle, Ferguson was fatally shot while trying to break the Patriot line, after which his men surrendered.
+After an hour of battle, Ferguson was fatally shot off his horse while trying to break the Patriot line, after which his men surrendered.
 Some Patriots gave no quarter until their officers re-established control over their men; they were said to be seeking revenge for alleged killings by Banastre Tarleton's militiamen at the Battle of Waxhaws, under the slogan "Remember Tarleton's Quarter".
 Although victorious, the Patriots had to retreat quickly from the area for fear of Cornwallis' advance.
 Later they executed nine Loyalist prisoners after a short trial.

-The battle was a pivotal event in the Southern campaign.
-The surprising victory of the American Patriot militia over the Loyalists came after a string of Patriot defeats at the hands of Lord Cornwallis, and greatly raised the Patriots' morale.
-With Ferguson dead and his Loyalist militia destroyed, Cornwallis was forced to abandon his plan to invade North Carolina and retreated into South Carolina.
+The battle was a pivotal event in the southern campaign.
+The surprising victory of the American Patriot militia over the Loyalists came after a string of Patriot defeats at the hands of Cornwallis, and greatly raised the Patriots' morale.
+With Ferguson dead and his Loyalist militia destroyed, Cornwallis transferred his army into North Carolina and eventually Virginia.

 Prelude

-Major Patrick Ferguson was appointed Inspector of Militia on May 22, 1780.
+British Major Patrick Ferguson was appointed Inspector of Militia on May 22, 1780.
 His task was to march to the old Tryon County area, raise and organize Loyalist units from the Tory population of the Carolina backcountry, and protect the left flank of Lord Cornwallis' main body at Charlotte, North Carolina.